mwbowers/mwbowers.github.io/reference/datagate/datagate-providers/i-print-properties.md

 ---
 title: IPrintProperties interface
-description: Provides an interface for managing print properties.
+description: "Provides an interface for managing print properties. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Provides an interface for managing print properties.